Vancouver WA Motorcycle Accident Lawyer Who Fights For Your Rights

 Is an endorsement required to ride a motorcycle in Washington?

-Motorcyclists in Washington State must have an endorsement on their license.
+Yes, motorcyclists in Washington State must have an endorsement on their driver’s license to legally operate a motorcycle.
 If you operate a motorcycle without an endorsement, your motorcycle may be impounded.
 For additional information, see the Washington Department of Licensing Motorcycle Operator Manual.

 When do the majority of motorcycle crashes occur?